SumanDas3001/Hindustani/README.md

 1. App will have following pages:

-2. Index page, listing people with details like, name, aadhar, bdate etc. with just "Show    detail" link, which opens Details page.
+2. Index page, listing people with details like, name, aadhar, birth_date etc. with just "Show    detail" link, which opens Details page.
 It should have pagination.

 3. Detail page, that shows following information of the person
  - Name